rotanmihyar/MomentusTechnologies-/README.md

 5. Double-click on the executable file to launch the Windows desktop application.

-## Additional Configuration
-In some cases, the application might require additional configuration before running.
-Please refer to the application's documentation or source code for any specific configuration instructions.

 ## Troubleshooting
 If you encounter any issues while running the Windows desktop application, please consider the following troubleshooting steps: